The Utrecht armchair by Gerrit Rietveld is one of the few objects left to mankind by this laconic and strange genius of Dutch design.

 For a long time he was perceived as the author of two masterpieces – the Red Blue Chair and the famous Schroeder House, which he built for his beloved, who unconditionally supported all his endeavors.

 The design of this chair, as is often Rietveld’s, is geometric and intelligible: the back and seat are connected at right angles, and the entire chair is tilted back and rests on the connection between the chair and the back, as well as on the armrests-legs.
-The absence of rear legs creates a sense of stability and stability.

 The first chair was designed in 1935, in the catalog of the Dutch company Metz & Co it was called R31.
 In 1937 he was presented at the New House exhibition in The Hague.
 At the same time, a three-seater sofa appeared, based on the design of this chair.
-The first models were handcrafted and covered with dark brown canvas.

 During the Second World War, production of the chair ceased.
 It only resumed in 1963.
 Then the company Metz & Co began to produce, along with the armchair, two-seater and three-seater sofas.